YubinYe/Coursera-Deep-Learning-deeplearning.ai/02-Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization/1-3课-课后练习/Week 3 Quiz - Hyperparameter tuning, Batch Normalization, Programming Frameworks.md

     - [x] False
     - [ ] True

     Note: Try random values, don't do grid search.
 Because you don't know which hyperparamerters are more important than others.
+If with a small set of hyperparameters like n=1,2,3, it is OK to use gird search

     >  And to take an extreme example, let's say that hyperparameter two was that value epsilon that you have in the denominator of the Adam algorithm.
 So your choice of alpha matters a lot and your choice of epsilon hardly matters.